jjon/Graphing-ChartEx/chartexOldSite/README.md

 Graphing medieval charters: BioNLP Shared Task format to Graphviz and RDF

+This repo contains the essential files for my first set of experiments with our marked-up charters and RDF.
+There is also code for interaction with our AllegroGraph store that should be ported to the cartametallon eventually.
+No point in re-inventing the wheel.
+The main distinction between this work and the cartametallon is that this works directly with the output data from BRAT, as below.
+The cartametallon works with the biomine .bmg files.

 The [BRAT](http://brat.nlplab.org/) (Brat Rapid Annotation Tool), as used in the ChartEx project for marking up medieval charters, Generates stand-off markup that is a version of the [BioNLP Shared Task](http://2011.bionlp-st.org/) format. eg.:

     T1	Transaction 188 270	dederunt concesserunt et presenti scripto cirographato confirmauerunt in escambium